Kitchen floor planks removed near a dishwasher to expose underlayment and check for persistent moisture under the floor

 • Moisture moves through shared framing structures

-• Humidity enters from adjacent rooms
+• Moisture or humid air moves in from adjacent rooms

 How to Identify the True Moisture Source